GreyLimit/DCCGenerator/README.md

 Update (May 2021)

-The Code Generator now support either the original Arduino Uno and Motor Shield, or can be installed into some bespoke hardware to provide a larger number of DCC districts (up to six).
+The DCC Generator now supports either the original Arduino Uno and Motor Shield platform, or can be installed onto some bespoke hardware to provide a larger number of DCC districts (up to six).

-In addition to this the TWI and LCD code previously used has been removed and replaced with more flexible packages which have a small memory foot print and do not block execution of the firmware (unless told to do so).
+In addition to this the I2C/TWI and LCD code previously used has been removed and replaced with more flexible packages which have a small memory foot print and do not block execution of the firmware (unless told to do so).

 This has enabled some "fixes" to be removed and restored a cleaner operating structure to the firmware (imho).

+Initial testing of this new firmware (on both hardware platforms) gives a *subjective* feeling that, yes, the firmware *is* operating more smoothly resulting in better responsiveness from the trains.

 ## DCC Plus Plus Command Summary